sd2beatles/Sale-Prediction/README.md

   - Connecting to a DB instance running the MySQL databse engine

 - Part 3: Modeling

-  Light GBM has shown the good performance.
+  -Light GBM has demonstrated the best performance.